DataverseLabs/pyinterpolate/docs/source/index.rst

 2. **Centroid-based Poisson Kriging** of polygons - spatial interpolation from blocks and regions
 3. **Area-to-area** and **Area-to-point Poisson Kriging** of Polygons - spatial interpolation and data deconvolution from areas to points
 4. **Indicator Kriging** - kriging based on probabilities
+5. **Universal Kriging** - kriging with trend
-5. **Inverse Distance Weighting** - benchmarking spatial interpolation technique
+6. **Inverse Distance Weighting** - benchmarking spatial interpolation technique
-6. **Semivariogram regularization and deconvolution** - transforming variogram of areal data in regards to point support data
+7. **Semivariogram regularization and deconvolution** - transforming variogram of areal data in regards to point support data
-7. **Semivariogram modeling and analysis** - is your data spatially correlated?
+8. **Semivariogram modeling and analysis** - is your data spatially correlated?
 How do neighbors influence each other?

 With ``Pyinterpolate`` you can transform data aggregated on a county-level to better resolution.
 The example is COVID-19 population at risk mapping.
 Countries worldwide aggregate disease data to protect the privacy of infected people.
 But this kind of representation introduces bias to the decision-making process.
 To overcome this bias, you may use Poisson Kriging.
 Block aggregates of COVID-19 infection rate are transformed into the point support created from population density blocks.
 We get the population at risk map: